ThreeMammals/Ocelot/README.md

 ## Administration

 Ocelot supports changing configuration during runtime via an authenticated HTTP API.
 The API is authenticated using bearer tokens that you request from iteself.
-This support is provided by the amazing IdentityServer project that I have been using for a few years now.
+This is provided by the amazing [IdentityServer](https://github.com/IdentityServer/IdentityServer4) project that I have been using for a few years now.
 Check them out.

 In order to enable the administration section you need to do a few things.
 First of all add this to your